-Same thing with a corporation, you think, you know, we always hear about the corporate veil, Rich Dad, Poor Dad, we have that author saying everybody needs a corporation.
+Same thing with a corporation.
+We always hear about the corporate veil, Rich Dad, Poor Dad, we have that author saying everybody needs a corporation.

 If you're the president of a corporation and you have your corporation commit a tort, it's a doughnut shop and your boiler blows up and burned somebody badly, you're going to be sued because you knew or you should have known that you have some dangerous equipment.

 The corporate veil is an illusion when it comes to asset protection.
 You can't count on it.
-Same thing with LLCs, it's a bunch of bull.
+The same thing with LLCs, it's a bunch of bull.

 LLCs offer horrible asset protection.

 Don’t count on it.
 People will try to sell you one.
 Why?

 Because they can go form one for $200, $300 or $400, get a few hundred bucks from you.
 You feel protected.
 You paid them.
 You don’t find out that they're work of poor quality until three or four years later.
 By then they're back to mortgages.
 Stay away.
 It doesn’t work.

 I want to talk now about domestic asset protection planning.
 You hear a lot about Alaska trust, Delaware trust, 14, 15 places now are touting asset protection and domestic asset protection trusts.
 Again, it's a bunch of bull.
 It does not work.
 Why?